jfg956/mysql-server/jfg_brain_dump.md

 This `use ...` looks redundant with `log_slow_extra_db = ON`, so I removed it.
 It lead to some rabbit-holing, see details in
 [Slow Query Log File contains use](#slow-query-log-file-contains-use).

+Update: ...not remove, embrace and add all the time, but what about NoDb ?...

 TODO: mysqldumpslow - https://dev.mysql.com/doc/refman/8.4/en/mysqldumpslow.html